emaphp/backbone.async/README.md

  * model: The model instance.
  * options: The options provided.

-The *before:save* event handler also includes an additional property named *attrs* with the attributes being saved.
-All *after:event* handlers receive the exact same object provided to the fulfilled and rejection callbacks plus a *success* argument.
+The *before:save* event handler argument also includes an additional property named *attrs* with the attributes being saved.
+All *after:[event]* handlers receive the exact same object provided to the fulfilled and rejection callbacks plus a *success* argument.

 <br/>
 ###License